Off the back last week’s geeking out on how willing people are to buy insurance from Amazon and Google, here’s another little gem I came across.

 If you’re looking for a few more $$ in the business, it might be worth reconsidering your data strategy.

 Right, let’s get into it.
-This week I’m exploring some of the earlier stage activity; a good hunting ground for tomorrow’s innovation.
+This week I’m exploring some of the earlier stage activity; a good hunting ground for tomorrow’s tech innovation.

 The art of the possible